 If you regularly experience musculoskeletal pain and it doesn’t respond to conservative treatments like rest or over-the-counter medication, consider a cortisone injection.
-At Progressive Spine & Sports Medicine in Ramsey, New Jersey, Kevin McElroy, DO, and Steven Ferrer, MD, administer cortisone injections on-site.
+At Progressive Spine & Sports Medicine in Glen Rock, New Jersey, Kevin McElroy, DO, and Steven Ferrer, MD, administer cortisone injections on-site.
 To schedule an appointment, book a consultation online, or call the office to speak with a friendly staff member today.

 A cortisone injection is a minimally invasive treatment used to relieve pain or inflammation in a specific area of your body.

 Each injection contains a local anesthetic and a corticosteroid medication.
 Once the solution enters your body, it minimizes discomfort, improving your range-of-motion and joint function.

 Progressive Spine & Sports Medicine uses cortisone injections to treat a variety of musculoskeletal problems, including:

 You might also benefit from a cortisone injection if you experience a sports or work-related injury like tendonitis.

 To determine if you’re a good candidate for a cortisone injection, your Progressive Spine & Sports Medicine provider conducts a physical exam, reviews your medical history, and asks about your symptoms and lifestyle.

 Make sure to let your provider know if you take any prescription medications that have a blood-thinning effect.
 You might need to stop taking them prior to your cortisone injections to lower the risk of bleeding or swelling.

 The Progressive Spine & Sports Medicine team administers cortisone injections on-site during a quick outpatient procedure.
 Prior to your injection, your provider carefully cleans your skin with an antiseptic solution.
 They also apply a topical numbing cream, ensuring you feel no pain.